gitops-tools/tekton-ci/README.md

 ## Things to do

+ * Namespaces for PipelineRuns.
+ * Watch for ending runs and delete the volue mount
  * Support private Git repositories.
  * Better naming for the handlers (pipeline and pipelinerun are not descriptive).